ossec/ossec-docs/docs/manual/ar/ar.rst

 - Comes with granular options, allowing you to only block on rules with low false-positive rate.
 - Allows the specification of timeouts.
-Even if someone is blocked by mistake, after a few minutes he or she will be able to access again.
+Even if someone is blocked by mistake, after a few minutes he or she will be given access again.

 Configure and running active Response
 -------------------------------------